hughbien/notebook/khan_academy_chemistry.md

 =======================

 The Khan Academy has over 2,400 videos covering science, math, and more.
-These are my notes from Salman Khan's chemistry videos.
+These are my notes from Salman Khan's Chemistry videos.
 For the full videos, see
 <http://www.khanacademy.org>.

 Introduction to the Atom